-- 1. To introduce the importance of automation techniques manufacturing and process industries. - 2.
-To impart the role of PLC in industry automation. - 3.
-To expose to various control techniques employed in process automation. - 4.
-To develop automation system for manufacturing and process industries.
+- 1. To present the importance of automation in manufacturing and process industries. - 2.
+To impart the role of PLC in industrial automation. - 3.
+To expose the various automation techniques employed in process control. - 4.
+To impart knowledge on different communication protocols used in process automation.

-Automation in Manufacturing Industries
+Automation in Manufacturing & Process Industries:

-Introduction- Automation in production system, Principles and strategies of automation, Basic elements of an automated system, Advanced automation functions, Levels of automations, Automated flow lines and transfer mechanisms, Analysis of transfer lines without storage, Automated flow lines with storage buffers.
+Introduction: Automation in manufacturing system, Principles and strategies of automation, Basic elements of an automated system, Advanced automation functions, Levels of automations, Various Industrial Revolutions, Digitalization and the Networked Economy, Drivers, Enablers, Compelling Forces and Challenges for Industry 4.0.